danielperna84/hass-configurator/README.md

     url: http://1.2.3.4:3218
 ```
 __IMPORTANT__: Be careful when setting up port forwarding to the configurator while embedding into Home Assistant.
 If you don't restrict access by requiring authentication and / or blocking based on client IP addresses, your configuration will be exposed to the web!

-### Keeping the configurator running
-Since the configurator script on its own is no service, you'll have to take some extra steps to keep it running.
-More information on this topic can be found in the Wiki: [Daemonizing](https://github.com/danielperna84/hass-configurator/wiki/Daemonizing)